gcalderone/ReusePatterns.jl/README.md

 We pursue this goal by automatically forwarding all methods calls from Bob's structure to the appropriate Alice's object.

 The *composition* approach has the following advantages:
-- It is always applicable, even if Alice and Bob do not agree on a particular type hierarchy;
+- It is applicable even if Alice and Bob do not agree on a particular type architecture;
-- it is the recommended Julian way to pursue code reusing (besides `module`s)
+- it is the recommended Julian way to pursue code reusing;

+...and disadvantages:
+- It may be cumbersome to apply if the number of methods to forward is very high, or if the method definitions are spread across many modules;
+- It introduces a small performance overhead.

 ### Example: